MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-retail-analysis.md

 Let's explore on a more detailed level, looking at the districts' performances.

-1. On the dashboard, select the **This Year's Sales, Last Year's Sales** tile, or opens the **District Monthly Sales** page of the report.
+1. On the dashboard, select the **This Year's Sales, Last Year's Sales** tile, which opens the **District Monthly Sales** page of the report.

    :::image type="content" source="media/sample-retail-analysis/pbi_sample_retanlareacht.png" alt-text="Screenshot shows This Year's Sales, Last Year's Sales tile.":::